Version française de cet article sur

 do (or would like to do).
 This belief is also grounded in John Hacker's

-experience of having his mind hijacked ("nerdsniped") by problems that are natural,
+experience of having his mind hijacked ("nerdsniped") by problems that are natural, beautiful and

 This vision can make John Hacker forget about his human nature, because he